 I hope that research published in Climate and Economics section can help people understand the causes, impacts, and solutions for climate change, as well as the overall implications for our entire global society.

-Climate and Economics welcomes submissions of the following article types: Book Review, Community Case Study, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Policy Brief, Review, Specialty Grand Challenge, Systematic Review and Technology and Code.
+Climate and Economics welcomes submissions of the following article types: Case Report, Community Case Study, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Policy Brief, Review, Systematic Review and Technology and Code.

 All manuscripts must be submitted directly to the section Climate and Economics, where they are peer-reviewed by the Associate and Review Editors of the specialty section.

 Avenue du Tribunal Fédéral 34